PayungsakCNR/AWS-Cloudfront-Nginx-Real-IP/README.md

 ### AWS Cloudfront NGINX Real IP Config file ###

 If you want to use basic access list by ip (allow / deny) for restrictions your website but your server behind AWS Cloudfront
-<br/>You must config NGINX to correction source ip address (from user not AWS Cloudfront) , you can fllow this step.
+<br/>You must config NGINX to correction source ip address (from user not AWS Cloudfront) , you can follow this step.

 ### How to use this script
 1. git clone this project